kusicT/gwd-dragAndDropBasketComponent/README.md

-# Drag and Drop Basket v2.1
+# Drag and Drop Basket v2.1 for Google Web Designer

 A custom HTML element component for implementing drag-and-drop functionality with basket acceptance/rejection of objects.
 Uses the native Drag and Drop API with support for touch devices.